-You will be preparing a formal speech outline and presenting an extemporaneous research-oriented informative speech on the topic of "What do you want to do with your degree/major?" with PowerPoint slides as the visual aid.
+You will be preparing a formal speech outline and presenting an extemporaneous research-oriented informative speech on the topic of "What do you want to do with your degree/major?".
 The assignment details are in the Major Assignments folder on the Course Homepage.
 You'll be uploading your speech from your UTD Box account into the Research-oriented Informative Speech link on the left-hand side menu in eLearning.
 This assignment is worth 200 points.
 I grade informative speeches rigorously.
 Prepare yourself early by reading ahead-chapters 11, 12, and 13.
 This is a research-oriented project - three source citations will be cited orally in the speech and cited within the outline.